 Share and communicate.
 Use the balanced scorecard to demonstrate how different initiatives and short-term actions are contributing to the long-term strategic objects of the company.

-Example of BSC Template for you to start
+Example of Balanced Scorecard Template for You to Start

 Download a BSC Template: